p3bm/p3bm.github.io/pages/piscf.md

 44 seconds.
 The maximum temperature reached was 42 degrees celcius, all cores were utilised, and maximum memory usage was observed around 20% (using `top`).

-Test after installation of PySCF on 64 bit OS
+Test after installation of PySCF on 64 bit OS:

 1. 50 seconds

 2. Using cc-pvtz, 6 minutes 16 seconds... it didn't throw an error!

+There is a great thesis that looks more rigorously at the difference in performance of HF and DFT calculations between 32 and 64 bit ARM architectures.
+It also compares ARM with x86, as well as various other novel architectures.

 ### Raspberry Pi 3 Model B (v1.2)